saranya-ag/DGEobj/README.md

 ## Structure of a DGEobj

 A DGE obj is fundamentally a list of data objects.
-Each data object deposited in a DGEobj is accompanied by attributes including a Type, a Basetype, a dateCreated and funArgs text field.
+Each data object deposited in a DGEobj is accompanied by attributes including a Type, a baseType, a dateCreated and funArgs text field.
 Example data objects that are useful to capture as documentation of an analysis include, design matrices, DGElists, fit objects, topTable output etc.

-There are 4 fundamental and immutable basetypes (row, col, assay, meta).
+There are 4 fundamental and immutable baseTypes (row, col, assay, meta).
 These are used under the hood to define how to subset each data element.

 To provide flexibility there are number of predefined types (showTypes() to list) and a newType function provides extensibility to create new data types as needed.
-Each type must be associated with a basetype.
+Each type must be associated with a baseType.
 Except for the unique fields described above, you can have multiple instances of any Type as long as each instance is given a unique "itemName".
-A data structure defining a DGEobj's customized structure is stored as the "objDef" attribute on the DGEobj (myObjDef <- attr(dgeObj, "objDef")).
+A data structure defining a DGEobj's customized structure is stored as the "objDef" attribute on the DGEobj (myObjDef <- attr(DGEobj, "objDef")).

 funArgs is a text field intended to hold details of creating the object.
 Passing funArgs = match.call() is a convenient way to automate capture of the calling arguments of the current function when that best describes how an object was created.
 The user can also supply a custom user-authored text comment for this purpose.